Arabic and French

 Chad is the world’s third most vulnerable country to infectious diseases**.
 It has experienced regular outbreaks of meningitis, measles, cholera, hepatitis E and yellow fever over the last 15 years.

 Work to establish health security platforms and processes is at an early stage.
-Chad shares borders with Cameroon and Niger in our programme, as well as Nigeria, CAR, Libya and Sudan.
+Chad shares borders with Cameroon, also in our programme, as well as Nigeria, Niger, CAR, Libya and Sudan.

 * National annual projection, Jul 2021